Meet The Ayurveda Retreat Team

 Each and every member of the Ayurveda Retreat team is deeply passionate about helping our clients achieve their optimum sense of wellbeing.
 We make sure that we bring only the best-of-the-best onto our team, so we are confident that our clients will experience the highest quality of treatment and attention every time they set foot in Ayurveda Retreat.
-We are therefore incredibly proud to introduce you to our team of specialists and therapists:
+We are therefore incredibly proud to introduce you to our team of Ayurvedic Practitioners, Massage Therapists and Wellbeing Specialists: